zcy26/Computational-physics-or-chemistry-from-scratch/1.HF/HF-theory-intro.md

 $$\Psi_ {CI}=\Psi_ 0\left(1+\sum_ {m=1}^{n}\hat{C}_ m\right)\Psi_ 0,$$
 where $\Psi_ 0$ is the HF wave function (the "ground state"), and $\hat{C}_ m$ is the m-electron excitation operator, which essentially means the linear combination of all possible ways of exciting m electrons to excited states:
 $$\hat{C}_ m=\frac{1}{(m!)^2}\sum_ {\underbrace{i,j,k,\dots}_ {m\;\text{index}}}^{N_ e}\;\sum_ {a,b,c,\dots}^{N_ v} a_ {i,j,k,\dots}^{a,b,c,\dots} \hat{c}_ a^{\dagger}\hat{c}_ b^{\dagger}\dots \hat{c}_ k\hat{c}_ j\hat{c}_ i,$$
 where the $a$'s are undertermined scaler coefficients, and the $\hat{c}^{\dagger}$'s and $\hat{c}$'s are creation and annihilation operators in the second quantization formalism.
+More concretely, in the CI wave function, each excited term corresponds to a determinant similar to the one in HF, but some orbitals in the determinant are replaced by excited orbitals unonccupied in the original HF calculation.

 The conbination coefficients are determined through the variational principle.
-Like the HF method, the variational principle finally leads to an eigen alue problem.
+Like the HF method, the variational principle finally leads to an eigen value problem.
 When $n=N_ e$, i.e., when all possible excitations are included in the CI trial wave function, the method is termed the full configurational interaction (FCI) method.
 FCI calculation gives an exact solution within the subspace spanned by the HF orbits.
 This is termed the Full-CI limit.
 If, as an ideal case, the Hartree-Fock limit (complete basis set) and the Full-CI limit are both reached, we get a *precise* solution under the non-relativisitc and BO aprroximation (Hartree-Fock method page on Wikipedia).
-Note that, the complete space of FCI is exponentially, or even factorially large.
+However, to reach the FCI limit, one has to consider $\binom{M}{N_ e}$ determinants.
+That is at least exponentially large.
 This is why quantum chemistry is so difficult!

+## Tratable simplifications to FCI
+Several simplifications are introduced into the FCI methods to make the problem tractable.
+As is clearly explained in the presentation slide [4], one has to seperately consider the situation of weak correlation and strong correlation.

+In the weak correlation region, the coefficient of the original HF determinant dominates in the FCI wave function.
+This leading to the single reference wave methods, where the HF determinant is treated as a "reference" wave function, and some corrections are added to include the correlations.
+The most Naive method is to truncate the FCI wave function to retain only single (S) and double (D) excitations, i.e., CISD.
+However, CI methods do not satisfy the size-consistency property [4] ($E(A+B)=E(A)+E(B)$ for non-interacting subsystems $A$ and $B$), so other methods are motivated.
+One notable method is the coupled cluster method, where the wave function ansatz is different from FCI:
+$$\Psi_ {CC} = e^{T} \Psi_ {HF},$$
+where $T$ is the sum of all possible excitation operators similar to the FCI wave function.
+The CC wave function can  in theory reach the FCI limit if not truncated, and can also be truncated (e.g., CCSD).
+The CC method can be starightforwardly implemented on a quantum computer.

+In the strong correlation region, the HF term no longer dominates, and one have to use "multiple reference wave functions".
+I will not introduce these multiple reference methods here.

 # 4. Summary
 In Hartree Fock method, a single slater determinant is used as the wave function ansatz, which results in the mean-field HF equations, where some correlations are omitted.
 The HF equations are converted to a matrix eigen value problem if expaned on a set of discrete basis.
 To retrieve the correlation energy, different "excited states" are used to form more slater determinants, leading to post-HF method and the FCI limit.